 This article covers three pottery operations at two sites:

 - Peter Berns Pottery (1855 to 1863) located at 9th and Superior Streets made earthenware pottery from local clay.
-No pottery examples or sherds have been attributed to this property yet.
+No pottery examples or sherds have been attributed to this pottery yet.

-- Eastern Stoneware Company (1866 to 1885) also at 8th & Wisconsin Streets made salt-glazed stoneware.
+- Eastern Stoneware Company (1866 to 1885) also at 8th & Wisconsin Streets.
+They also made salt-glazed stoneware.

-Read the article: Eastern Stoneware Factory (will open in a new tab in your browser)
+Read the article: Eastern Stoneware Co. (will open in a new tab in your browser)

 Scroll down to see photos.